What is the Extended Care Health Option (ECHO) and how do I enroll?

 - Be enrolled in EFMP

-Supplies, equipment and services covered by ECHO may vary from contractor to contractor and year to year.
-Families need to have their doctors or therapists write a referral showing the need for said supplies or equipment.
-It is sent first to TRICARE, then to ECHO for approval or denial.
-If families have a difficult time getting their referrals approved, they can contact their region’s ECHO line for more guidance.
-ECHO also offers case management for some conditions/disabilities and families can request this by calling their region’s ECHO line.
+Supplies, equipment, and services covered by ECHO are listed on the TRICARE.mil website.
+A referral from doctors or therapists showing the need for said supplies or equipment is required.
+If families have difficulty getting referrals approved, they may contact their region’s information line for more guidance.
+ECHO also offers case management for some conditions/disabilities; this may be requested by calling the region’s information line.
+Note that case management may also be available to non-ECHO families with complex medical needs.